mdstrapa/mdstrapa/README.md

 ### Hello visitor!

-I'm Marcos but everyone calls me "Strapa".
+I'm Marcos and I currently live in Porto Alegre - Brazil.

 20+ years of experience in the Tech world.
-Btw, the first language I had contact with was Borland Delphi 5 👨🏼‍🦳
+Btw, the first language/technology I learned was Borland Delphi 5 👨🏼‍🦳

 Things I like, work with and are part of my life in a daily basis: